microsoft/Project-Yellowstone-Documentation/business-central/powerbi-configure-business-central-finance-apps.md

 ## Prerequisites

 Before configuring the Power BI finance app for Business Central, you must have:

-1. The **PowerBI Reports** app installed in Business Central:
+1. The **PowerBI Reports** app installed in your environment:
    - This app provides the APIs for data access, configuration pages, and embed pages.
-Make sure that the app is installed in your environment.
-2. The **Business Central Finance Power BI app** installed in your Power BI Service:
+2. The **Business Central Finance Power BI app** (*Dynamics 365 Business Central Finance Reports*) installed in your [Power BI Service](https://app.powerbi.com):
    - This app provides the semantic model and reports.
-Make sure that the app is installed in your Power BI workspace.
+3. Completed the **Connect to Power BI** assisted setup guide.

 For more information, see [Install Power BI apps for Business Central](across-powerbi-install-business-central-apps.md).

-## Configure date filtering for the Finance Connector
+## Configure date filtering for the Finance App (semantic model)

+> [!NOTE]
+> Configuring date filtering for the Finance App is optional and is designed to help manage large datasets.

-This section describes how to configure the date filtering for the Finance Connector app.
-The Finance Report can be configured to load data based on the **Start Date** and **End Date**.
+This section describes how to configure the date filtering for the Finance App.
+The Finance App can be configured to load data based on the **Start Date** and **End Date**.
 This filter helps improve performance of your Business Central environment and reduce Power BI load times by only loading the data you intend to analyze.

 The **Start Date** and **End Date** can be applied to the following tables:
 - G/L Entries (related to the Income Statement)